Microsoft Word: Reception

-Compute! in 1989 stated that Word 5.0's integration of text and graphics made it "a solid engine for basic desktop publishing".
+Compute! in December 1989 stated that Word 5.0's integration of text and graphics made it "a solid engine for basic desktop publishing".
 The magazine approved of improvements to text mode, described the $75 price for upgrading from an earlier version as "the deal of the decade" and concluded that "as a high-octane word processor, Word is worth a look".
+The magazine in December 1993 said that 6.0 for DOS had "many (but not all) of the features of Word for Windows 2.0", and surmised that it was intended to prepare users to migrate to Windows.
+Compute! recommended it over WordPerfect 6.0 to those needing "maximum speed with minimal hardware" such as an 80286 computer.

-Computer Intelligence estimated in 1987 that Microsoft had only 4% of the Fortune 1000 PC word processor market, but during the first quarter of 1996, Word accounted for 80% of the worldwide word processor market.
+Computer Intelligence estimated in 1987 that Microsoft had 4% of the Fortune 1000 PC word processor market.
+A 1988 PC reader survey found that 11% used Word, third behind WordPerfect and WordStar.
+A 1990 American Institute of Certified Public Accountants member survey found that 8% used Word, in third place behind WordPerfect and WordStar.
+Dataquest estimated that Word had 55% of the Windows word processor market in 1991.
+During the first quarter of 1996, Word accounted for 80% of the worldwide word processor market.

 In 2013, Microsoft added Word to the new Office 365 product, where Microsoft has combined their most popular software, which is a cloud based computing software that is subscription-based to compete with Google Docs.